8BM050/lecture-notes/main.typ

 #quote(attribution: [Remi (Ratatouille)])[The only thing predictable about life is its unpredictability.]

 At the end of the previous chapter, we have seen that we can express systems of chemical reactions as a various types of graphs.
 We closed with the molecule-reaction graph, where the stoichiometric coefficients represent the edge weights.
-We also introduces the stoichiometry matrix, or $N$, which could be derived from the substrate-reaction graph.
+We also introduced the stoichiometry matrix, or $N$, which could be derived from the substrate-reaction graph.
 In this chapter, we will use this graph, combined with other concepts to discuss dynamic behavior of these reaction systems.

-We will also dive into systems that cannot be simply written as linear systems of equations, and we will delve into some examples of these systems.
-Furthermore, some recognizable elements of these dynamic systems are discussed separately.
-This is especially important when describing a model of two competitive binders, enzyme kinetics, or when we are modeling systems that automatically restore to their original state with the help of feedback loops.
-This will be heavily illustrated with examples, which also show how these feedback loops can sometimes explain mechanisms of pathology.

-Additionally, some systems become stable if no external input is given, which is called the steady-state.
-We will discuss this steady-state and so-called model setpoints that specifically determine the steady-state of a system.
-These inputs that can be used to push a model out of its steady state are called perturbations.
-We will show examples of how these can be modeled and what kind of perturbations are often used.

-Finally, we will discuss how these models can be combined with experimental measurements to validate or create new hypotheses about system behavior.
-This will be accompanied by a discussion of pharmacological modelling, and how these dynamic pharmacokinetic models play a large role in describing how drugs are distributed throughout the human body.

 == Biochemical Systems
 As discussed in the Introduction to this chapter, we will go more in-depth into the chemical reactions discussed in the previous chapter.
 We will start with an example.